dex2dot0/community-plugin-docs/website/docs/documentation/intro.md

 ## Disclamer :exclamation:

-This Plugin was created to use for free at your own risk.
-Always test this software in your test environment first.
+This plugin was created to use for free at your own risk.
+It is always recommended that you test this software in your test environment first. :point_left:

+For more information on the licensing agreement related to warrantless usage, copying, distribution, etc. of this plugin please refer to the [license agreement](/docs/documentation/license).

 ### Introduction